quicwg/base-drafts/draft-ietf-quic-transport.md

 abstraction modeled closely on HTTP/2 streams {{?RFC7540}}.

-Streams can be created either by the client or the server, can concurrently send data interleaved with other streams, and can be cancelled.
+Streams can be created either by the client or the server, can concurrently send data interleaved with other streams, and can be cancelled, and can be opened in unidirectional mode.

 Data that is received on a stream is delivered in order within that stream, but there is no particular delivery order across streams.
 Transmit ordering among